 I've written a more comprehensive guide on how to add structured data to your website here.

-If you aren’t comfortable adding code to your site header, or don’t have access to do so, there are several third-party plugins that you can use instead if your site operates on WordPress.
+If you aren’t comfortable adding code to your site header, or don’t have access to do so, there are several third-party WordPress plugins that you can use instead.
 While you can search WordPress’s plugin repository, here are a few different plugin options to get you started:

 This is a simple Gutenberg blocks plugin that offers different widgets that you can add to your webpage.
 It also includes Review, FAQ and HowTo Schema.